Accounting, Finance & Economics academics are leading experts dedicated to research with economic and societal impact.

 Research Theme led by Professor Tim Lloyd

 Currently, work focuses on the concepts and empirical analysis of issues relevant to the UK food chain, price transmission, food inflation, and links between food and health.
 These projects attracted funding from an EU Framework 7 programme, the Department of Environment, Food and Rural Affairs, and the National Institute for Health Research.
 Further projects on food scares and risk using behavioural economics are being undertaken.
 With Bournemouth Poole NHS Trust and Dorset health, BU is developing a diagnostic tool for peripheral neuropathy.
-Professor Yazdifar and Dr Howard-Jones provide related economic analyses on cost-effectiveness and societal benefits.
+Dr Howard-Jones provide related economic analyses on cost-effectiveness and societal benefits.

 Trade and Economic Integration